FAQs about the Scientist Training Programme

 Which University will I be attending?
 What are the course dates and will the classes be online or virtual?

-The STP is a national training programme to which, the recruitment team are unable to confirm the University provider.
 The university provider is determined by the employing organisation and confirmed by NHS England commissioners.
 It is not based on location or proximity of available posts.
-You would be expected to travel where required to complete the academic elements of the course.
+Please bear in mind that the STP is a national programme and you would be expected to travel where required to complete the academic elements of the course.

 Will I have to contribute to the academic tuition fees?